Best New Orleans Spots for Celebrating Oktoberfest

 9. Cochon Butcher

 Cochon Butcher is the ultimate spot for house-made meats in New Orleans.
 Their artisanal and hand-crafted cuisine comes directly from local farmers.
-Five, full-time butchers make cured meats, sausages, fresh cuts and more — so all of the meat is fresh, local, and delicious.
+Full-time butchers make cured meats, sausages, fresh cuts, and more, so all of the meat is fresh, local, and delicious.
 With many German-style dishes, Cochon Butcher is a great place to enjoy German cuisine during the month of October.

 They serve tasty specialty sandwiches, small-plates, charcuterie boards, sausage and cheese platters, gumbo, and more!
 Stop by during Oktoberfest for either lunch or dinner and enjoy dishes that are as fresh as can be.
 This casual and walk-in restaurant is your perfect next stop, with no reservations required for lunch or dinner.

-Whether you have German heritage, love the culture, or just love a good beer — New Orleans has all of the right spots for you to celebrate during Oktoberfest this year.
-Enjoy a classic German meal at a local restaurant, grab a beer at a brewery, or enjoy some live music at a benefit concert while celebrating German traditions and cuisine.
+Whether you have German heritage, love the culture, or just love a good beer, New Orleans has all of the right spots for you to celebrate during Oktoberfest this year.
+Enjoy a classic German meal at a local restaurant, grab a beer at a brewery, or enjoy some live music at an Oktoberfest event while celebrating German traditions and cuisine.
 There are so many great options for everyone here in the Crescent City.